conda-forge/cis_interface-feedstock/README.md

 Summary: A framework for connecting computational models from multiple languages.

-The CiS framework provides support for connecting scientific models written in different programming languages.
-To connect two models, modelers add communications interfaces to the model code and provide declarative specification files that identfy the models that should be run and the inputs and outputs those models expect.
-The CiS framework uses this information to launch the models on parallel processes and orchestrate communication between them.
-NOTE:
+The Crops in Silico (CiS) framework, cis_interface, provides support for connecting scientific models written in different programming languages.
+To connect two models, modelers add communications interfaces to the model code and provide declarative specification files that identfy the models that should be run and the inputs and outputs those models expect. cis_interface uses this information to launch the models on parallel processes and orchestrate asynchronous communication between them.
-Following this release, the cis_interface package will be renamed to yggdrasil.
-This release and its accompanying docs will be maintained under the name cis_interface, but will not receive future updates.
+Although designed for connecting crop models, cis_interface can be used to connect scientific models from any domain.

 Current build status